thatRailsGuy/webcomic/README.md

 #TODO

-Authentication to upload/delete

-Change root to point to newest comic
+Authentication to admin/comics controller.
+(Easier to have admin section that do it on specific actions)

 Tagging